How Do I Get Mould off My Composite Decking?

 What Causes Mould Growth on Decking

 Mould can grow on your decking if you fail to maintain it.
 Wood is more susceptible to mould growth than composite decking.
-But since composite decking also contains wood, then mould will likely grow on it.
+But since composite decking also contains wood, mould will likely grow on it.

 Also, mould will grow on your decking when fungus comes in contact with organic materials like leaves or twigs.
-If you allow leaves and twigs on your decking surface, you will start noticing a dark spot on your decking, which is a sign of mould growth.
+If you allow leaves and twigs on your decking surface, you will start noticing a dark spot on it, which is a sign of mould growth.
 Mould can cause early damage to composite decking if you don’t get the mould off.